 Alternative medicine remains a controversial issue.
-Do these medicines actually work?
-Do these alternative therapies embrace an Eastern religious system?
+Do these medicines actually work and do they embrace an Eastern religious system?
 Should Christians be involved with alternative treatments?
 How do we evaluate a particular practice that is unconventional?

 Responding to Alternative Medicine